mohamed-29/El-Ma7al/README.md

 # El-Ma7al
-Store Management System Using Python and PyQt5
+Store Management System Using Python, PyQt5 and MySQL